-The Legacy Society recognizes the very special people who have included PDSA in their wills, or who have created other types of planned/legacy gifts in support of PDSA.
+The Legacy Society recognizes the very special people who have included PDSA through a bequest in their will, or created other types of planned/legacy gifts—including a beneficiary designation, such as retirement assets or a life insurance policy—in support of PDSA.
 Through their foresight and philanthropy, these individuals create a future for PDSA where the resources devoted to supporting the ITP community is increased dramatically.

-Once you have completed your estate plans, please let us know.
-We would like to thank you for your generosity by including you in the Legacy Society.
+If you have included a gift to PDSA in your estate plans, please let us know.
+We would like to thank you for your generosity by including you in The Legacy Society.

-Your membership in The Legacy Society involves no dues, obligations, or solicitations, but it does allow us to thank you and recognize you for the plans you have made and it may inspire generosity in others.
+Your membership in The Legacy Society involves no dues, obligations or solicitations, but it does allow us to thank and recognize you for the plans you have made.
+Your gift may also inspire generosity in others!

 Each Legacy Society member enjoys the following benefits:

-- Your name on the Legacy Society plaque in the PDSA office
+- Your name on the Legacy Society plaque at PDSA’s national headquarters

 - The Legacy Society membership pin